damsgithub/myzuka-club-rich.py/README.md

 TODO:
 * streaming mode?

+BUGS:
+* there is an exception while trying to download the cover the first time: for buffer in u.iter_content(chunk_size=block_sz): => it says the content is already consumed
+* it is more difficult to interrupt the script with ctrl-c in Windows
+* the average download speed disapear after the download is complete

 Install:
 * install python 3 (tested with 3.6.2) if not already present on your distrib.
 For Windows, see here https://www.python.org/downloads/windows/
 * install required modules.
 Use your standard repo for linux, for Windows do in an administrator command prompt